charlee/esp12-temperature-gauge/README.md

 ## STL

-See [STL][stl] directory.
+See [STL](stl) directory.
 Note these files are not intened to be printed directly; many trial and error are involved.